dtudk/pythonsupport-page/docs/faqs/index.rst

 FAQ
 ===

-Please search on this page :kbd:`Ctrl-F` for text searching
+Please search on this page if you can not find an exact match.
+We welcome any suggestions for FAQ entries, please contact us at :mail:`pythonsupport@dtu.dk` or on our `Discord channel <ps-discord-invite_>`_.

 .. contents::
    :local: